rzsunnah/Huawei_Cloud_projects/Configure SAP Business One/README.md

 ✅ Successfully configured SAP Business One to run on SAP HANA.

-✅ Install Hana Studio and Hana Client, Crystal report
+✅ Install Hana Studio and Hana Client, Crystal report in Remote Desktop